 Here's a quick tutorial to add arrows to the video with FlexClip.

-Now, pick the desired shapes in the Elements section.
+Now, pick the desired arrow shapes in the Elements section of FlexClip.
 Simply go to the sidebar and switch to the Elements option, then choose from different shapes, arrows, emojis, bubbles, and more beautiful icons.
+Or you can directly search for the arrow shape with any related keyword.

-Once you picked the desired shape, you can customize it on the position, size, color, etc. (FlexClip offers you both animated shapes and still ones, if you choose a still one, FlexClip also allows you to add motion to it to make more attractive moving shapes.
+Once you picked the desired arrow shape or animation, simply click it to add to the canvas, then you can customize it on the position, size, color, etc. (FlexClip offers you both animated shapes and still ones, if you choose a still one, FlexClip also allows you to add motion to it to make more attractive moving shapes).

 It takes a huge amount of effort and expertise to add a simple arrow to a video on iMovie.
 Therefore many content creators and photographers prefer FlexClip because of its easy-to-use and user-friendly procedures.
 Try it out yourself and get ready to be amazed by astonishing results.